KarolS/millfork/docs/abi/calling-convention.md

 #### Parameters:

+* if the function has one parameter of size one byte, it is passed via the A register

+* if the function has one parameter of size two bytes, it is passed via the HL register pair

-* all parameters are passed via static locations
+* otherwise, all parameters are passed via static locations

 #### Return values: